 If you have the luxury of a spacious bathroom, you could double up and add a shower enclosure to your scheme.
 Although, in most average-sized bathrooms, you’ll most likely have to choose one over the other.

-If you opt for a shower, like we have in our room set, you can easily combine both traditional and contemporary elements in the one installation.
+If you opt for a shower, like we have in our room set, you can easily combine both traditional and contemporary elements in the one installation—a modern vintage mix, if you will!

-First the traditional: Look for a shower set that features classic cross handle dials and ceramic levers for a look that certainly has a touch of the nautical about it.
-A concealed valve in sparkling chrome will keep things streamlined, whilst a hooped wall arm will add to the elegance.
+First the traditional: Look for a shower set that features classic cross handle dials and levers for a look that certainly has a touch of the nautical about it.
+A shower system with exposed pipework in sparkling chrome makes a charming addition, whilst a rain can style head will bring simple elegance to proceedings.

-White metro tiles combined with white grout bring these two styles together, adding contrast to your room.
+White brick or metro tiles combined with black grout bring these two styles together, adding contrast to your room.

 Handy hint: Find out just how easy it is to install a wet room